Niewczyk family (luthiers): Franciszek Niewczyk (1859 – 1944)

-Stanisław Niewczyk (1890-1969)
+Stanisław Niewczyk (1890 – 1969)

-Stanisław Niewczyk was born on 27 August 1890, in Poznań.
-He passed his Journeyman's exam in Lviv where the family had to flee to in 1905.
+Stanisław Niewczyk was born on 27 August 1890 in Poznań.
+He passed his Journeyman's exam in Lviv, where the family had to flee to in 1905.
 Stanisław then worked at his father's company until 1922.
-He participated in the battle of Lviv in 1918-1919.
+He participated in the battle of Lviv in 1918 – 1919.

 In 1922, he moved to Bydgoszcz, where a branch of the Lviv instrument factory opened: he used to build and sell string instruments, shipping finished mandolins and guitars in crates to Lviv and receiving from there wind instruments.

 In 1925, he passed his master's exam in Poznań.
 He directed the Bydgoszcz instrument factory from 1922 to 1935, owning a workshop on 147 Gdańska street (present day Nr.
 46), which moved in the early 1930s to 2 Sniadeckich street.
 Stanisław lived in a nearby flat at today's 44 Gdańsk Street.

-From 1935 on, he also ran a luthier's workshop in Poznań where he settled permanently in 1938.
+From 1935 on, he also ran a luthier's workshop in Poznań, where he settled permanently in 1938.

-At the beginning of World War II, Stanisław volunteered in the Polish Army.
-Upon returning from the September Campaign, he was arrested by the Gestapo and refused to register to the Volksliste.
+At the beginning of World War II, Stanisław volunteered for Polish Army.
+Upon returning from the September Campaign, he was arrested by the Gestapo and refused to register for the Volksliste.
 As a result, he lost his apartment and his workshop in the city center: he had to transfer to the outskirts of the city.
 He was imprisoned for seven weeks by the local Gestapo for his underground activities.

 Stanisław Niewczyk was considered one of the most outstanding Polish luthiers.
 His workshop produced all range of instruments: